 What products will be carried?

-First State Compassion Centers offer a wide array of products.
-In addition to 17 of our own quality, Delaware-grown Cannabis strains, FSCC also offers capsules, concentrates, oils, tinctures, pre-rolls, topicals, as well as sublinguals and chewable tablets from the Kalm Fusion brand.
+FSCC offers a wide array of products.
+In addition to our own quality, Delaware-grown Cannabis strains, FSCC also offers capsules, concentrates, oils, tinctures, pre-rolls, topicals, as well as sublinguals and chewable tablets from the Kalm Fusion brand.
 FSCC also features exclusively the strains and genetics of the world-renowned cannabis company Tikun Olam from Israel, under its brand name Tikun.
-Tikun Olam, has set the industry standard in pioneering their scientific research and clinical studies to develop their unique strains to assist patients in a wide array of aliments.
+Tikun Olam, has set the industry standard in pioneering their scientific research and clinical studies to develop their unique strains to assist patients in a wide array of ailments.

 The Centers carry a variety of hybrid strains, reflecting Sativa dominant, Indica dominant, high THC, high CBD, as well 1:1 ratios, and an array of complementary products such as accessories, glass and gear.
 To view the FSCC menu, which is always subject to change, please visit here.